The concept of an energy-use ecosystem

 Summary

-A business’s energy use is complex and impactful.
-If not dealt with well, if the moving parts of a business’s energy-use ecosystem are not recognized and prioritized, if progress is not made on the priority items, if efforts are ad hoc not connected and synergized, then the combined drag on a business’s success will be substantial.
-Meeting this challenge well will result in a business’s energy-use ecosystem become a strength, a competitive advantage for attracting new customers, talent, and investment, and for promoting contentment amongst existing customers, talent, and investors.
+A business’s use of energy is complex and impactful.
+If not dealt with well, the resulting drag on a business’s success will be substantial.
+The moving parts of a business’s energy-use ecosystem must be recognized and prioritized.
+Progress must be made on the priority items.
+Efforts must be connected and synergized.
+Meeting this challenge well will result in a business’s energy-use ecosystem becoming a source of strength, a competitive advantage for attracting new customers, talent, and investment, and for promoting contentment amongst existing customers, talent, and investors.

 The Concept of an Energy-use Ecosystem

 Energy is resource.
 A commodity.
-It is produced by burning or otherwise manipulating another commodity – coal, oil, gas, uranium, sunlight, gravity, and wind are currently favorites.
+It is produced by burning or otherwise manipulating another commodity – coal, oil, gas, uranium, sunlight, gravity, and wind are the current favorites.

-Beyond the resource, energy, and the activity, energy use, every business today has an entire energy-use ecosystem, unique unto itself.
-A business’s energy-use ecosystem, just like the natural ecosystem students learn about in high school, consists of every way that anything related to energy use does or could affect the business’s success.
-Not only the immediately obvious elements such as where the energy it needs is coming from, what technology is in place so that energy is put to use to provide energy services, and what the financial cost is for that energy and that technology, but also the huge number of much less obvious elements all the way out to things like new regulations about putting a price on carbon will do to profits, when the transition away from burning fossil fuel will impact a business’s customers’ ability to buy its services, and the domino effect of government’s actions in support of the UN Sustainable Development Goals.
+Beyond the resource, energy, and the activity, energy use, every business today has an entire energy-use ecosystem.
+The energy-use ecosystems of any two businesses may be similar, but they are never exactly the same, and are often more dissimilar than first meets the eye.
+A business’s energy-use ecosystem, just like the natural ecosystem that high-school students learn about, consists of every way that anything related to energy use does or could affect the business’s success.
+Not only the immediately obvious elements such as where the energy it needs is coming from, what technology is in place so that energy is put to use to provide energy services, and what the financial cost is for that energy and that technology.
+There are also the huge number of much less obvious elements all the way out to how things like new regulations about putting a price on carbon will impact profits, when the transition away from burning fossil fuel will impact a business’s customers’ ability to buy its services, and the domino effect of government’s actions in support of the UN Sustainable Development Goals.

 This ecosystem has grown much more complex in the past ten years, and seems set to continue on that trajectory.
-Energy use now not only affects a business’s ability to continue operating from one minute to the next, and its ability to do that at a profit; energy use now also affects a business’s reputation, its brand, and its ability to satisfy important stakeholders from right across its major stakeholder categories of customers, employees, and owners/investors.
+Energy use has always affected a business’s ability to continue operating from one minute to the next, and its ability to do that at a profit.
+But now energy use also affects a business’s reputation, its brand, and its ability to satisfy important stakeholders from right across its major stakeholder categories of customers, employees, and owners/investors.

-Complexity and impactfulness means that this ecosystem is rich with opportunities to advance the business’s success, but also with risks and threats to diminish that success and negatively affect the career of business executives.
+Complexity and impactfulness means that this ecosystem is rich with opportunities to advance the business’s success.
+And, like any ecosystem, it is also filled with risks and threats to diminish that success, and to negatively affect the career of business executives, as well.

 The opportunities and the threats related to a business’s energy-use ecosystem are often two sides of the same coin.
 Amongst a business’s full range of stakeholders there are those for whom one or more aspects of energy use can be a hot button – positive or negative.
-For example, someone at corporate office or with the investors may be both very attentive to the cost of energy but also insistent that the business participate in industry initiatives to promote electricity supply deregulation.
+For example, someone at corporate office or with the investors may be both very attentive to the cost of energy but also insistent that the business participate in industry initiatives to promote electricity supply decarbonization which could increase those same costs.

-Failing to fully appreciate the business’s extended energy-use ecosystem may lead managers to make decisions that might leave them looking ill-prepared, a poor judge of risk, or less than astute.
+Failing to fully appreciate the business’s extended energy-use ecosystem may lead managers to make decisions that leave them looking as if they are ill-prepared, a poor judge of risk, or less than astute.
 For all these reasons, business managers are well advised to deal competently with the subject.
-Both the risk of failing to see a threat and the risk of failing to capitalize on an opportunity will lead to higher-ups asking why.
+Both the risk of failing to see a threat and the risk of failing to capitalize on an opportunity will lead to those you answer to asking why.
+And everyone answers to someone.

 Note that a business’s senior management team has no choice but to manage this challenge at the business unit level, because each business has its own combination of location-dependent issues, job-market dependent issues, and customer-mix dependent issues.
 This is not a challenge that can be handled by a head office producing a standard operating procedure.